iFangg/dylANKI/README.md

 Digital quizzing using flashcards
-Add feature to hide certain aspects/words of flashcards
+Add feature to hide certain aspects/words of flashcards Feature to create shapes which conseal parts of image (can be clicked to reveal hidden parts) Feature to screen capture and port directly into a flashcard

 ### B/E
 (considering this is a single user platform) in db:
-	flashcard table (id, name, content, deckID, date created, date last modified) decks table (id, name, flashcards contained, decks contained)
+	flashcard table (id, name, content, deckID, date created, date last modified) decks table (id, name, flashcards contained, decks contained, date created, date last modified)

 #### Decks